Conduct research with animals

 Division of Laboratory Animal Resources (DLAR)

 Duke University's Division of Laboratory Animal Resources (DLAR) is a team of highly trained individuals dedicated to the humane care and use of research animals.
-Our strength and success is the outcome of our commitment to maintain the highest quality laboratory animal program and serve as a resource center for investigators.
-We strive to provide a standard of care that is second to none and results in the best possible quality of life for all laboratory animals.
+DLAR is committed to maintaining the highest quality laboratory animal programs and serves as a resource center for investigators.
+DLAR strives to provide the highest standard of care, resulting in the best possible quality of life for laboratory animals.

-The mission statement serves as our overall business philosophy and the template for generating a strategic vision to accomplish this endeavor.
+The mission statement serves as an overall business philosophy and template for generating a strategic vision to accomplish this endeavor.

-In this regard, five goals are set forth that are the drivers for the DLAR:
+In that regard, five goals are set forth as the drivers for DLAR:

 - Provide quality care for all laboratory animals used at Duke University.

-- Serve as a resource center for investigators and administration on all issues related to laboratory animals.
+- Serve as a resource center for investigators and administrators on all issues related to laboratory animals.

-- Provide support quality animal research models for investigators.
+- Provide quality animal research models for investigators.

 - Maintain compliance, in conjunction with Duke's Institutional Animal Care and Use Committee, with all regulatory and accreditation requirements.